Lake Isabella, Michigan

 Lake Isabella is a village within Isabella County in the U.S. state of Michigan.
-The village is split between Broomfield Township the south and Sherman Township to the north.
+The village is split between Broomfield Township to the south and Sherman Township to the north.
+As of the 2020 census, Lake Isabella had a population of 1,829.

 Geography

 According to the U.S. Census Bureau, the village has a total area of 4.62 sqmi, of which 3.48 sqmi is land and 1.14 sqmi is water.